 Once you see the value, expand to more products.
 Use the API for bulk imports, set up webhook integrations for automation, and build historical price databases for deeper analysis.

-PageCrawl's free tier includes 6 monitors, enough to track a handful of products and prove the concept before scaling up.
+PageCrawl's free tier is enough to track a handful of products and prove the concept before scaling up.